Keys to Effective Shade Taking

 Shade Taking - Burbank Dental Lab

-Provide the following pictures:
+Please provide the following pictures:

 These pictures will provide the necessary information, including specific characterizations such as craze lines or calcification spots that need to be implemented in the fabrication of the restoration to ensure a natural match to the existing dentition.